piegope/doc/docs/en/rdm/windows/installation/uninstall.md

 Since a local data source is required for {{ en.RDM }} to start, it will ***load the previous connections.db file*** if the default location is not changed.
 {% endsnippet %}

 To encrypt the content of a local data source, a master key must be set.
-It will not be possible for anyone who doesn't have access to the master key to view the data contained in the **connections.db** file.
+It will not be possible for anyone who does not have access to the master key to view the data contained in the **connections.db** file.

 {% snippet icon.badgeHelp %}
 To configure a master key, please refer to [Change Master Key](/rdm/windows/commands/file/change-master-key/).